Summary

 Example: Securing CiscoASA with DUO via RADIUS

-In our example scenario we utilise an existing Duo implementation to extend the Yubico OTP authentication to the VPN infrastructure.
-Authentication will be to the local Active Directory first followed by secondary authentication via the Yubico OTP.
+In this example scenario, an existing Duo implementation is utilized to extend the Yubico OTP authentication to the VPN infrastructure.
+Authentication will be to the local Active Directory first, followed by secondary authentication via the Yubico OTP.

 -